 How to Look After Donkeys – The Basics

 Caring for donkeys is hard work.
 A lot of effort goes into making sure a donkey remains healthy and happy – which is something to consider if you’re thinking about getting one.
 Below, we have outlined a basic guide for beginners on looking after donkeys.
 A lot more goes into caring for donkeys than what we’ve stated below, but it should give you an idea of what to expect.
-Always talk to a vet if you have questions or just to double check that you are doing everything correctly.
+Always consult a vet if you have questions or want to double-check that you are doing everything correctly.

-Donkeys are very sociable creatures and, if you can, buying more than one should be highly considered.
-Donkeys can become sad when alone and having a companion will make them much happier.
+Donkeys are very sociable creatures and cannot live alone.
+Having a companion is paramount to their wellbeing and happiness.
 Two jennies, two geldings or a jenny and a gelding are all great options.
 You must remember that once your donkeys have been in the same pasture, they must not go anywhere without the other.
 This can cause huge distress and upset.

 Furthermore, if a donkey passes away, the remaining donkey should always be left with the body so they can come to terms with what’s happened.
-If the deceased donkey is removed without the knowledge of the remaining donkey, they can become massively upset and distressed.
+If the deceased donkey is removed without the knowledge of the remaining donkey, they can become extremely distressed.

 Where to keep a donkey